cfg-columbus18/team-1/README.md

 ### Thank you
 Special thanks to Jpmorgan and Refugee Hub for giving us the wonderfully rewarding and fun opportunity to deveop an app from scratch for a great cause!

+###Running this project
+Go to the root directory and run node app.js to run the app on localhost:8080.